 The Brand New Movie Business

 In his mid-30’s, Méliès began his career in front and behind the camera in the brand new movie business.
 In his movies, lasting up to 40 minutes, he used the tricks and illusions from his theater and was later known as a famous artist whose filmmaking effects were very innovative and refreshing to the audience.
 He purchased an animatograph for his theater and could show his and other movies to a growing number of visitors.
 In 1896 he founded his first film company and even built his own studio.
 He was at first not focusing on specific genres but later his fairy stories became the most famous ones.
-Unimaginable to today’s directors, he produced 78 movies in 1896 and more then 50 in the following year.
+Unimaginable to today’s directors, he produced 78 movies in 1896 and more than 50 in the following year.

 A Trip to the Moon

 The movie ‘A Trip to the Moon‘ caused Méliès to finally set foot in the international film business.
-It was his most expensive production so far exceeding a udget of 10,000 Francs, took almost 30 days of production time and included his many famous effects including the illusion of people changing in size.According to Méliès’s recollections, much of the unusual cost of A Trip to the Moon was due to the mechanically operated scenery and the Selenite costumes in particular, which were made for the film using cardboard and canvas.
-George Méliès himself sculpted prototypes for the heads, feet, and kneecap pieces in terra cotta, and then created plaster molds for them.
+It was his most expensive production so far exceeding a budget of 10,000 Francs, took almost 30 days of production time and included his many famous effects including the illusion of people changing in size.According to Méliès’s recollections, much of the unusual cost of A Trip to the Moon was due to the mechanically operated scenery and the Selenite costumes in particular, which were made for the film using cardboard and canvas.
+George Méliès himself sculpted prototypes for the heads, feet, and kneecap pieces in terracotta, and then created plaster molds for them.
 A specialist in mask-making used these molds to produce cardboard versions for the actors to wear.
 And who thinks that movie pirating is a new phenomenon may be proven wrong.
 Carl Laemmle and other directors, mostly from America stole copies of this sensational movie and distributed them illegally to pile a huge amount of money for themselves.

 Influential and Innovative Special Effects